technic-angel/cytisum/README.md

 * A valid Cloudinary account and preset for image hosting

 ## Frontend build instructions
-In order for the server to function, you *must* have a properly configured `.env` file in the `backend` directory.
+In order for the server to function, you *must* have a properly configured `.env` file in the `frontend/cytisum` directory.
 An example is provided below.

 ```
 NEXT_PUBLIC_CLOUDINARY_NAME='******'